taufiq-ai/Privacy-Aware-RAG/README.md

 ```
 ### Bigger Challenges
 ```
-5. Building the full RAG LLMs pipeline for a single data file is a challege but adapting non-tech User in the end-to-end process is bigger challenge.
+6. Building the full RAG LLMs pipeline for a single data file is a challege but adapting non-tech User in the end-to-end process is bigger challenge.

-6. VectorDB Collection timed out to early
+7. VectorDB Collection timed out to early
 ```

+## Update
+1. NER can help to get query keys and value;